Loop Polarity Analysis to Avoid Underspecification in Deep Learning: Related Work

 \citet{magliacane2018domain} show how knowledge of the causal structure of a DGP can enable better OOD inference about the data that would be produced under hypothetical interventions.
 Specifically, they provide an algorithm that uses causal knowledge to learn the features of data that are most predictive of system behavior under hypothetical interventions on variables.
-Here, we take a similar approach, learning coarse-grained features of data that are highly predictive of system behavior.
+Here, we take a similar approach, learning coarse-grained features of data that are predictive of overall system behavior.
 However, by measuring the polarity of the quantities represented in our data, we are able to make inferences about the dynamics of the system (i.e., how the system is evolving over time).
-A fruitful approach in future research may involve combining Magliacane et al.’s approach to causal feature learning with an approach that implicitly encodes causal dynamics.

-Recent work by \citet{bongers2021foundations} and \citet{weinberger2020near} has extended the structural causal modeling framework for generative inference to include cyclic relationships between random variables and differentiable stochastic processes.
+Recent work by \citet{bongers2021foundations} and \citet{weinberger2020near}, has extended the structural causal modeling framework for generative inference to include cyclic relationships between random variables and differentiable stochastic processes.
 In this context, one can see our contribution here as partly a fusion of Kyono and van der Shaar’s approach to neural network inference and the cyclic nature of Bongers et al.’s generative models.
 However, Bongers et al.\ do not use their framework to measure structural parameters like polarity, nor do they explicitly apply their approach to the problem of data representation in the ML development pipeline.
 In both of these respects, our work expands on theirs by explicitly connecting a cyclic causal framework to both the dynamical systems literature and data representation.

 In addition, recent work by \citet{geiger2023causal} generalizes the idea of “causal abstraction,” which considers how the variables of a causal model can be fused and coarse-grained to create simpler causal models (see \cite{chalupka2017causal,beckers2019abstracting,rubenstein2017causal}), to the cyclic (as opposed to acyclic) setting.
 They then use this more generalized notion of abstraction to coarse-grain the architectures of neural networks, to yield a more tractable, explainable architecture.
 This is related to our project here in that it exploits knowledge of cyclic causal structures to simplify and improve neural network inference.
 We also use the polarity framework to coarse-grain and simplify our representation of a data-generating process.
 However, our work is distinguished by the fact that we enable simpler, more tractable representations of the data that are used to train a neural network, rather than coarse-graining and abstracting the structure and parameter space of the neural network itself.